-Click here to submit your film: indi.com/laffdannyelfmanproject.
+Submit your film at indi.com/laffdannyelfmanproject.
 Finalists will be selected as Audience Favorites and those favored by a team of elite industry judges.
 A panel of top industry producers, directors, composers, executives, music supervisors and renowned filmmakers will judge leading contenders.
 The winning films—one for each of Elfman’s six Rabbit and Rogue musical compositions—will premiere at the 2017 LA Film Festival.

 The opportunity to collaborate with a world-renowned musical icon.
 The chance to debut your work on an elite Festival stage.
 What better incentives to blow the dust off that DSLR and shake the cobwebs out of your old copy of iMovie?
 Right now you’re only one Rabbit and Rogue away from short-form superstardom.

-As Elfman himself says: “Now go make it!”—click here: indi.com/laffdannyelfmanproject to learn more about The Danny Elfman Project: Rabbit and Rogue.
-The deadline is March 1, 2017.
+As Elfman himself says: “Now go make it!” — Visit indi.com/laffdannyelfmanproject to learn more about The Danny Elfman Project: Rabbit and Rogue.
+The deadline is May 8, 2017.